-Based on the stakeholder consultations described above, the following decisions were made regarding the 2018-2019 LCAP:
+Based on the stakeholder consultations described above, the following decisions were made regarding the 2019-20 LCAP:

-- Hire an additional 4-6 grade teacher. - Continue the part-time ELD/ELA teacher to provide small group instruction for intervention/at risk students. - Continue the additional teacher aide to provide reading support for Kindergarten students. - Continue the additional teacher aide to assist with push-in for special education and campus supervision at Dairyland. - Expand GATE STEM instruction and activities with afterschool workshops facilitated by staff from Community Science Workshop Network. - Support effective use of technology by continuing training, coaching, or other supports the teachers may need for effective instruction. - Contract for three additional days each week of PC/Network Technician time from the Madera County Superintendent of Schools to support teachers and students in the effective use of technology. - Continue to allot all grade levels (except 6th) \$1,500 to use for an educational field trip that fits with their curriculum. - Continue full funding for Outdoor Education for all 6th graders. - Continue three educational assemblies that present messages to stay healthy, work hard, and study to be a success.
-Cover scientific topics, social sciences, anti-bullying, ecology, etc. - Continue contract with Modesto Junior College for two travelling teachers to conduct hands-on lessons in science and social studies, for each grade level, revised to K-6. - Teachers will continue to work after regular school hours (tutoring and super tutoring) to present small group instruction for mastery of state standards. - A mobile STEM Lab will continue to be utilized throughout the entire school year.
+- Hire an additional 7-8 grade teacher. - -Hire a certificated intervention teacher to provide small group instruction for at-risk students. - Continue the part-time ELD/ELA teacher to provide small group instruction for intervention/at risk students. - Continue the additional teacher aide to provide reading support for Kindergarten students. - Continue the additional teacher aide to assist with push-in for special education and campus supervision at Dairyland. - Continue GATE STEM instruction and activities with afterschool workshops facilitated by staff from Community Science Workshop Network. - -Invest in a STEM lab at Alview via a portable classroom building. - Support effective use of technology by continuing training, coaching, or other supports the teachers may need for effective instruction. - Employ a full-time Director of Technology to support one:one technology at both campuses. - Continue to allot all grade levels (except 6th) \$1,500 to use for an educational field trip that fits with their curriculum. - Continue full funding for Outdoor Education for all 6th graders. - Continue three educational assemblies that present messages to stay healthy, work hard, and study to be a success.
+Cover scientific topics, social sciences, anti-bullying, ecology, etc. - Continue contract with Modesto Junior College for two travelling teachers to conduct hands-on lessons in science and social studies, for each grade level, revised to K-6.

-- Contract with a STEM Specialist to provide STEM instruction for all grade levels. - Spanish-speaking interpreters for public meetings and parent conferences will continue to be available. - Continue offering food and babysitting for parents attending DELAC meeting. - Because we believe that it is in the best interests of our Unduplicated Pupils to receive instruction from experienced teachers, the district and its stakeholders agree that it should make efforts to retain those teachers.
-To that end, the district will provide an additional stipend of \$500 for each current teachers with 20 or more years service with the district. - Stakeholders agree that the needs of our Unduplicated Students are best met by great first teaching from the regular classroom teacher, not from substitutes.
-To encourage teachers to be at school as much as possible, we will fund a "teacher attendance incentive" of \$3,000 to be divided equally among any teachers In the district who do not miss more than three days per school year. - Stakeholders noted a need to add "Social Studies" to the core and supplemental curricular materials being provided to students.
+- Teachers will continue to work after regular school hours (tutoring and super tutoring) to present small group instruction for mastery of state standards. - A mobile STEM Lab will continue to be utilized throughout the entire school year. - Continue to contract with a STEM Specialist to provide STEM instruction for all grade levels. - Spanish-speaking interpreters for public meetings and parent conferences will continue to be available. - Continue offering food and babysitting for parents attending DELAC meeting. - Because we believe that it is in the best interests of our Unduplicated Pupils to receive instruction from experienced teachers, the district and its stakeholders agree that it should make efforts to retain those teachers.
+To that end, the district will provide an additional stipend of \$500 for each current teachers with 20 or more years service with the district. - Stakeholders agree that the needs of our Unduplicated Students are best met by their regular classroom teacher, not from substitutes.
+To encourage teacher attendance, we will fund an incentive fund of \$3000 to be divided among teachers who miss 3 or less days in a school year.